 - Pull yarn through 2 loops – 1 SINGLE CROCHET.

 - Continue with the same pattern (1 single crochet into chain space, chain one) till the end of the row.

 The last stitch is a SINGLE CROCHET in the last chain space.
 Please note that you are crocheting only in the chain spaces throughout this project and it creates that woven look of the moss stitch.
 Very easy for beginners and relaxing for an experienced crocheter!

-That’s it – now you know how to crochet a stylish baby blanket using easy beginner-friendly Moss Stitch!
+That’s it – now you know how to crochet a blanket for babies using easy beginner-friendly Moss Stitch!